JuliaLang/julia/doc/manual/parallel-computing.rst

 receive" but rather resemble higher-level operations like calls to user functions.

-Parallel programming in Julia is built on two primitives: *remote references* and *remote calls*.
-A remote reference is an object that can be used from any process to refer to an object stored on a particular process.
+Parallel programming in Julia is built on two primitives: *remote channels* and *remote calls*.
+A remote channel is an object that can be used from any process to refer to a ``Channel`` stored on a  particular process.
 A remote call is a request by one process to call a certain function on certain arguments on another (possibly the same) process.
-A remote call returns a remote reference to its result.
+A remote call returns a remote channel to its result.
 Remote calls return immediately; the process that made the call proceeds to its next operation while the remote call happens somewhere else.
-You can wait for a remote call to finish by calling ``wait`` on its remote reference, and you can obtain the full value of the result using ``fetch``.
-You can store a value to a remote reference using ``put!``.
+You can wait for a remote call to finish by calling ``wait`` on its remote channel, and you can obtain the full value of the result using ``fetch``.
+You can store a value to a remote channel using ``put!``.

 Let's try this out.
 Starting with ``julia -p n`` provides ``n`` worker processes on the local machine.
 Generally it makes sense for ``n`` to